syseleven/grav-docs-metakube/pages/01.metakube/01.release-notes/default.en.md

 <!-- markdownlint-disable MD036 -->
 ## August 2019

+**2019-08-06**

+* Kubernetes versions 1.13.9, 1.14.5 and 1.15.2 are now available, because of two security vulnerabilities in previous releases clusters should be updated to the newest patch release.
+See [#80983](https://github.com/kubernetes/kubernetes/issues/80983) and [#80984](https://github.com/kubernetes/kubernetes/issues/80984) for details
+* The name of a cluster can now be changed from the dashboard

 **2019-08-05**

 * Previously [Velero](../../03.addons/02.metakube-backups/default.en.md) was installed in every cluster, now it can be installed manually as an addon